NCAR/ccpp-framework/doc/briefing_pm.md

 registrations collide.

 `capgen-ng` keeps only the first two (explicit) paths.
-Auto-clone is deliberately gone — see `doc/constituents_overhaul.md` §2.3.
+Auto-clone is deliberately gone from the default behaviour — see `doc/constituents_overhaul.md` §2.3.
+For legacy hosts that already ship metadata in the original-capgen shape (production CAM-SIMA's atmospheric_physics tree is the immediate consumer; ~16 of the ~20 schemes that touch constituents rely on auto-clone today), an opt-in shim `--legacy-auto-clone-constituents` reinstates the original path behind a single CLI flag with a loud startup banner; see `doc/auto_clone_constituents.md`.
+The shim is single-instance only and is marked for removal once consumers migrate to explicit registration.

 ### 3.4 Host-specific values baked into scheme metadata